-Students are issued a student identification (ID) card, aka the Paw Pass card.
-This ID card provides access to many resources provided by and available through the University such as dining hall meals, building access at residence halls, use of University library, and can be used for entrance and discounts (when applicable) to certain university events such as athletic events.
+Students living in UHV resident Halls are issued an identification (ID) card, aka the Paw Pass.
+This ID card provides access to many resources provided by and available through the university such as dining hall meals, building access at residence halls, use of library, and can be used for entrance and discounts (when applicable) to certain university events such as athletic events.

 Students are responsible for maintaining a current ID card for the entire duration they are affiliated with the University of Houston-Victoria and are responsible for the safekeeping of their ID card.
-Replacement cards can be requested in the Bursar Office, located in the University West Building, room 113.
+Replacement Paw Passes can be requested in the Student Billing and Card Services Office, located in the University West Building, room 113.